TezzStrom/pm1-gamers-corner/README.md

 - I want to increase attendence to game nights.

-- I want to send invitations to the attendees via email for easy administration.

 #### As a user

 - I want easy navigation, a responsive design across devices and a user-friendly interface to avoid frustration when trying to find information.